-If your looking for a lot of visual bang for your hiking buck, Stonewall Peak in Cuyamaca Rancho State Park is the ticket.
-This two-mile trail brings you to a stony outcrop that offers stunning 360-degree views of the expansive landscape.
+If your looking for a lot of visual bang for your hiking buck, Stonewall Peak Trail in Cuyamaca Rancho State Park is the ticket.
+This a steep, two-mile out-and-back trail brings you to a stony outcrop that offers stunning 360-degree views of the expansive landscape.

 The hike, which begins at a trailhead just across Route 78 from Paso Picacho Campground, winds through a series of long switchbacks to the 5,700-foot summit.
 Moving at a moderate pace, it will take you about an hour to get to the top.